Axial-SQL/AxialSqlTools/README.md

 After installation and an SSMS restart, the **Axial SQL Tools** toolbar will appear in the list of available toolbars in SSMS, providing quick access to all features.<br/>
 <img width="824" height="399" alt="image" src="https://github.com/user-attachments/assets/dc57882f-5a01-46dd-ac99-865ca246a255" />

-## Settings storage

-Application settings are saved in `%LOCALAPPDATA%\AxialSQL\settings.json`, alongside the existing `data-transfer-connections.json` and `github-sync-profiles.json` files.
-Structured settings are stored as JSON objects and arrays.

-The extension no longer reads or writes settings in the Windows registry.
-Existing registry settings are not imported or deleted.
-Previously registry-backed options start with their defaults and can be configured again through the Settings window.

-SMTP passwords, the OpenAI API key, and the query history connection string retain their existing Windows current-user encryption.
-Encrypted values remain tied to that Windows user.
-Existing file-based settings keep their current locations and formats.

 ## Contributing